Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 \item \cite{Hassell:1975} [An account of the author's interactions with the Wheelman tribe, near Jarramungup, about 80 km inland from Bremer Bay, in the 1890s.]

 p.
 122: On an excursion to the gorge, Greton suddenly saw two thin spiral coils of white smoke curling up to the sky, then further on two more.
 She said it was a signal to go back.

 p.
-193: After travelling three days the party saw a number of fires, so decided to make fires and signal to them.
-Towards evening their signals were replied to and the following day both parties travelled in a direction so they should meet, and making fires as they went to show their route.
+193: After travelling three days the party saw several fires, so decided to make fires and signal to them.
+Towards evening their signals were replied to and the following day both parties travelled in a direction so they should meet, making smokes as they went to show their route.

 \item \cite{Howitt:1904}

 p.
 720: Ngarigo signallers would go up onto a hill and fill a rolled sheet of bark with dry grass; by setting fire to this a column of smoke would ascend and be responded to in the same way.
 Kamilaroi signallers would select a tree with two or three pipes in it.
 Smoke issuing from two pipes might mean peace and three war.
 If the tree had too many holes, they would be plugged.